PythonRSAS/pythonrsas.github.io/_posts/2022-02-13-1-inflation-data-analysis.md

 While alternative energy has been increasing, oil is still extremely important to the economy, not only as an energy source.

+The most susceptible industries to oil prices are: food production (most fertilizers and pesticides are made of oil, tractors run on oil, and food distribution rely on oil), transportation, airline travels, consumer discretionary, chemicals, and some construction materials.

 <div class="code-head"><span>code</span>oil.py</div>

 ```python